How to Choose the Best Frying Pans for Electric Stoves

 - Cheap ceramic fry pan comes with a poor lifespan

-Interestingly, I do love my ceramic frying pan and reach for it a lot when cooking.
-I also feel they are more decorative and colorful as well.
+Interestingly, I love my ceramic frying pan and reach for it a lot when cooking.
+I also feel they are more decorative and colorful.

-I like the idea that they are very safe and do not emit harmful chemicals like PTFE (Polytetrafluoroethylene) and PFOA (Perfluorooctanoic acid).
-In addition, I believe they last longer and don’t scratch as Teflon-coated pans do.
+I like that they are safe and do not emit harmful chemicals like PTFE (Polytetrafluoroethylene) and PFOA (Perfluorooctanoic acid).
+In addition, they last longer and don’t scratch like Teflon-coated pans.

 The Pros And Cons Of Cast Iron Cookware

-Cast iron consists of an alloy of iron-carbon in the form of cast molds.
+Cast iron consists of an alloy of iron and carbon in the form of cast molds.
 It has at least 1-3% silicon, 2% carbon, and other elements.
-Cast iron is very durable since it can retain heat perfectly.
+Cast iron is very durable since it can perfectly retain heat.
 In addition, when seasoned well, it becomes nonstick.

-However, when you have cast iron drip pans for electric stoves, you can also use them in diverse heat sources.
-They are great for use in an oven, gas, ceramic glass top, grill, or over a fire pit, and an induction cooktop.
+However, cast iron drip pans for electric stoves can also be used in diverse heat sources.
+They are great for use in an oven, gas, ceramic glass top, grill, fire pit, or induction cooktop.

 The Pros and Cons